Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/write-definitions.md

   environment: "kubernetes"
 ```

-An example below shows a complete definition of a sample model.
+The example below shows a complete definition of a sample model.

 ```yaml
 kind: "Model"